12:15-14:00 EDT: Lunch break

 Discussion Table 2: Clean technology innovation for sustainable industrial transition

-The second table will focus on clean technology innovation for sustainable industrial transition, examining how regions can support the development and uptake of clean technologies, including in emerging areas such as hydrogen, while aligning sustainability goals with industrial competitiveness and regional development.
+The second table will focus on clean technology innovation for sustainable industrial transition, examining how regions can support the development and uptake of clean technologies, including hydrogen and renewable energy, while aligning sustainability goals with industrial competitiveness and regional development.

 Questions for discussion: